Summer Financial Support

 Medical Student Research Travel Fellowships.
 A limited amount of funding is available through the Office of the Dean to support medical students who present their research at national or international scientific meetings.
 Up to $400 for trave reimbursement is available to a student who meets the following criteria:

 - the student must be first author on the submitted abstract and must present the research findings (either poster or oral presentation) at the meeting;

 - the research should have been completed while a student at Jefferson Medical College and represent research conducted at Jefferson Medical College (exceptions must be pre-approved); and

 - the faculty advisor or departmental sponsor must provide matching funds and sign the application.

 An application is due at least thirty days before the trip (along with a copy of the abstract, notification of acceptance for presentation, and any other supporting documents) to the Office of the Dean (Andrea Cherenack, (215) 503-6166).

-Any Jefferson student who has conducted summer work between the first and second year in medical school is eligible for a Levine Scholarship ($1,000 tuition rebate, selection/notification in late October).
+The Helen and Gabriel Lavine Scholarship Fund was established at Jefferson in 1981, and one of its directives is the funding of student research.
+Any Jefferson student who has conducted summer work between the first and second year in medical school is eligible for a Lavine Scholarship ($1,000 tuition rebate, selection/notification in late October).
 Students are eligible whether they participated in a formal research program (Summer Research Program, College Within The College program, etc.) or not, and irrespective of the location where they conducted their summer work (on-campus or off-campus).
-However, note that the Levine scholarship is intended for students who worked on research rather than service projects.
-Eligibility requirements for the Levine scholarship are:
+However, note that the Lavine scholarship is intended for students who worked on research rather than service projects.
+Eligibility requirements for the Lavine scholarship are: